renatorpn/renatorpn.github.io/index.md

 ---
 Hi, I'm just another cowboy in the cyberspace.

-I like Linux and tearing vulnerable pieces of code apart.
-I also mangle some code of my own.
+I like Linux and mangling vulnerable pieces of code apart.

 In this cyberspace I keep a [blog](blog.md).
-I'm also making my own digital garden for note taking.
+I'm also making my own digital garden for note taking, which should be done anytime soon.

 See you, space cowboy...